We are open for business as usual and here to support you. We're taking virtual consultations now - Our response to COVID-19

 Security of payments

-Expert advice
+• Expert advice

-A fair outcome
+• A fair outcome

-Recover debt you are owed from contract work under the Australian building and construction laws.
+We will recover the debt you are owed from contract work under the Australian building and construction laws.

-Get the result you want, fast
+• Get the result you want, fast

-Get advice on security of payments
+Get legal advice on building industry security of payments

 If you have any questions, our team of building and construction lawyers can help.
+Book your consultation today.

 Thank you!
 Your submission has been received!